csc-training/csc-env-eff/part-2/installing/binary.md

 echo 9606 | taxonkit lineage      # 9606 = Homo sapiens
 ```

+💡 On a real project you would stage this dataset once under `/projappl` and
+have all project members point to it with the `TAXONKIT_DB` environment
+variable, instead of each person downloading their own copy into
+`$HOME/.taxonkit`. `/projappl` is shared project space, so reference data
+(like binaries) is best installed there once for the whole group.

 ## Some notes about `$PATH`

 💡 `$PATH` is a list of directories, separated by `:`, that the shell searches